Andre Royo: Career

 In 2012, Royo appeared in the NBC police drama Prime Suspect as Santana Cordero, an accused murderer killing witnesses before he was tried.
 He appears in the 2012 film Red Tails as Antwan "Coffee" Coleman.
 Royo then starred as a bully's alcoholic father in a Key & Peele sketch.
 In 2013, Royo portrayed geometry teacher Mr. Aster in the 2013 romantic-comedy drama film The Spectacular Now.
 Royo was a guest, playing Otis in the episode "Trading Faces" on Paul Scheer's action comedy series NTSF:SD:SUV:: on Cartoon Network's late-night block Adult Swim.
 He then was a guest voice in the Bob's Burgers episode "Nude Beach" playing himself, and then voiced an exterminator named Marcus in a 2014 episode titled "Tina and the Real Ghost".
 He appeared in the 2015 drama film Lila & Eve, as a character named Skaketti, alongside Jennifer Lopez and Viola Davis.

-In 2015, Royo appeared in Marvel's Agent Carter series portraying Spider Raymond, who ran the night club "La Martinique", but he became more notorious for being an illegal trader.
+In 2015, Royo appeared in Agent Carter series portraying Spider Raymond, who ran the night club "La Martinique", but he became more notorious for being an illegal trader.
 He also appeared in Showtime's Happyish as Barry, mutual friend of the main characters, Thom and Lee Payne.
 In Amazon Prime's Hand of God, Royo portrayed San Vincente's Mayor Robert "Bobo" Boston.
 On Fox's Empire, he played Thirsty Rawlings, a shifty defense attorney.

 In 2016 Royo won a Special Jury Award at the SXSW Film Festival for his role in Hunter Gatherer.

 He appears alongside Octavia Spencer in the Apple TV+ series Truth Be Told, where he portrays an attorney.

+In 2024, he appeared in Chris Stapleton's video "Think I'm in Love with You".